-- You feel alone, hungry, bored, and tired all too often.
+- You frequently feel alone, hungry, bored and tired.
 It’s hard to avoid these feelings while practicing self-quarantine and social distancing, however, it just means you have to put in extra effort to combat them.
-Make sure you stay busy, connect with your support system, find ways to stay active, and eat balanced meals during this time.
+Make sure you stay busy, connect with your support system, find ways to stay active and eat balanced meals during this time.

 - You stopped attending meetings or therapy.
-Are you using social distancing as an excuse to not have to go to meetings or have therapy sessions anymore?
 There are so many resources available online to keep you on track, but if you’re avoiding them, this should be seen as a red flag.

 - You’ve lost motivation.
 It can be hard to be motivated while you’re confined to your home day after day.
 However, it is imperative that you keep busy.
 Tackling even the simplest of tasks, such as chores, can make you feel productive.
 If you find yourself parked on the couch day in and day out, that can very well be the beginning stage of relapse.